This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your surgery:

-The cyst can be removed through an open procedure or through a scope.
-A cuff called a tourniquet may be put around your upper arm or leg to decrease bleeding during the surgery.
-Your healthcare provider will make 1 or more incisions near the cyst.
-He will use small tools to remove the cyst.
-He may use an endoscope (scope with a monitor) to help see the cyst.
-Your incision may be closed with stitches or left open so it can drain.
+Your surgeon will make 1 or more incisions near the cyst.
+He or she will use small tools to remove the cyst.
+Your surgeon may use an endoscope (scope with a camera) to help see the cyst.
+Your incision may be closed with stitches, or medical glue.
 Your incision will be covered with a bandage.
-Your healthcare provider will then remove the tourniquet.

 After your surgery:

 Your ganglion cyst may come back after treatment.
 Your scar could be painful.
-You may get an infection after surgery.
+You may bleed too much or get an infection.
 You may have damage to your nerves or tendons that could lead to numbness or weakness.
-You could have too much bleeding from damage to your blood vessels.
-Without surgery, your symptoms may get worse.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.